sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/hardware-installation.md

 Not supported as-is.
 Convert the board to the dual-ROM layout before installing the TOS Emulator:

-1. Remove the six 256 Kbit ROMs and fit the standard dual-ROM daughterboard or two 32-pin sockets wired for FC-L / FC-H.
+1. Remove the six 256 Kbit ROMs.
-2. Install a **74LS11** (triple AND gate) in the empty IC footprint located immediately to the right of jumper **W4** and above **W2**.
-Atari left that socket unpopulated on six-ROM machines; the dual-ROM configuration requires it for address decoding.
-3. Move **W2** and **W3** to the 2-3 position and leave **W4** open.

-Once those changes are done the motherboard exposes the same HI/LO sockets as later Mega ST revisions, so the SidecarTridge board drops in normally.
+Once that change is done the motherboard exposes the same HI/LO sockets as later Mega ST revisions, so the SidecarTridge board drops in normally.

 ### Atari STE